 We are firm believers that all housing should be safe and healthy to live in – whether it’s private rented property, social housing, housing association homes or owner-occupied housing.
-Thankfully, there is a pro-active risk-based evaluation tool that allows local authorities to identify and protect against potential risks and hazards to health and safety in residential properties.
+Thankfully, there is a pro-active risk-based evaluation tool to help.
+It allows local authorities to identify and protect against potential risks and hazards to health and safety in residential properties.
 This is known as the Housing health and safety rating system (HHSRS), which covers England and Wales.

-What are the 29 HHSRS hazards?
+HHSRS inspection – What is HHSRS training & what are the 29 HHSRS hazards?

 - Damp and mould growth

 - Uncombusted fuel gas